orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 #### Verify the block committee
 * Calualte the previous block random seed.
-* Get the committee members by calling `ConsensusBuilder.RequestTransactionCommittee`.
+* Get the committee members by calling `ConsensusContext.RequestTransactionCommittee`.
-* Note: If the consensus algorithm relies on a single committee for both, call `ConsensusBuilder.RequestValidationCommittee` only based on the results block random seed.
+* Note: If the consensus algorithm relies on a single committee for both, call `ConsensusContext.RequestValidationCommittee` only based on the results block random seed.

 #### Verify the block proof
 * Verify the blook proof based on the committee members.